mariaerrhaimi/Sentiment-analysis-on-youtube-comments/README.md

 You can find the video we used here: https://www.youtube.com/watch?v=s0dMTAQM4cw

+An older version of the project (old.ipynb) can be found in the folder this is located in, with step-by-step instructions and explanations.

 We've also included a list of all of the comments we've collected.
 This can be found in the "comments.txt" file.

 We hope you enjoy this project!